 8. Powerful Teaching: Engaging Students with Exciting Pedagogy

 • Designing & Projecting Powerful Presentations: PPT

-• How to ask good questions—practice with a work you know.
+• How to lead a discussion—practice with a work you know.

 • Making Art History fun: Projects to engage student interest.

 • Work on individual Presentations